How Redis supports high availability and failover with replication

 replicas and so forth.

-Since Redis 4.0, when an instance is promoted to master after a failover, it will be still able to perform a partial resynchronization with the replicas of the old master.
+Since Redis 4.0, when an instance is promoted to master after a failover, it will still be able to perform a partial resynchronization with the replicas of the old master.
 To do so, the replica remembers the old replication ID and offset of its former master, so can provide part of the backlog to the connecting replicas even if they ask for the old replication ID.